-There are many organizations and associations that exist solely to enhance the legal careers of paralegals.
+There are many paralegal associations that exist solely to enhance the legal careers of professionals in the legal field.

 As a former California trial attorney, I know how hard paralegals work, how smart they have to be to do their jobs, how little thanks they get, and how important the paralegal community is to many of them.